openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 sshKey: ssh-ed25519 AAAA...
 ```

-Clusters with provider networks often do not use floating IPs, and so the first change we will make to address this is to make the parameter `platform.openstack.lbFloatingIP` optional.
+Clusters with provider networks often do not use floating IPs, and may have flat networking schemes.
+In order to accound for this, we will have to make floating IPs in the cluster optional, as well as the external network. so the first change we will make to address this is to make the parameter `platform.openstack.lbFloatingIP` optional.
 When unset, the installer will not attempt to attach a floating IP to the API port.
+Likewise, we will have to make the variable `platform.openstack.externalNetwork` optional.
+When this is unset, the installer will no longer create and attach a floting IP to the bootstrap node.

 To allow the customer to set up their own custom external access infrastructure, we will have to let them set the `apiVIP` and `ingressVIP` port IPs ahead of the install, so that they can be added to their routing/loadbalancing scheme before the installer is run.

 ```yaml
 apiVersion: v1